SaikowsikVellaturi/RAG-with-Deepseek/README.md

 In 2nd file app_fast, i have used all-MiniLM-L6-v2 's embeddings for faster response.

-Finally chat_botpy cntains code to directly chat with my resume, ask questions about my resume, it contains a streamlit that enables an interface to chat.
+Finally chat_botpy contains code to directly chat with my resume, ask questions about my resume, it contains a streamlit that enables an interface to chat.

 API key is replaced with the string "API_KEY" in all the files.